kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ### The dream

 It was now two weeks since he had been commissioned to work on the logo, and Sol did not have even a single draft design to show for that time.
 He feared that he was losing his famed mojo that had landed a winner with each project.
-Weary and teary after much squinting at screens and books, exhausted in body and mind, and a little apprehensive, he fell into a deep and refreshing sleep.
+Weary and teary after much squinting at screens and books, exhausted in body and mind, and a little apprehensive, he fell into a deep slumber.

-When he awoke, Sol had a clear recollection of a dream---or was it a reverie---in which he had met a man who had mouthed something that sounded foreign, but he was hard pressed to identify what pearls of wisdom had been uttered.
+When he awoke refreshed, Sol had a clear recollection of a dream---or was it a reverie---in which he had met a man who had mouthed something that sounded foreign, but he was hard pressed to identify what pearls of wisdom had been uttered.

 Thankfully, the man's face was etched in Sol's mind.
 And what a face!
 A head with a shock of dark hair that fell to his shoulders, a sharp nose, and a pair of piercing, knowing eyes that paradoxically had a dreamy look as well.
 His mouth was framed by a sparse moustache and a [Van Dyke beard](https://en.wikipedia.org/wiki/Van_Dyke_beard).
 It was a face vaguely familiar, yet tantalizingly out of recollection's reach.